Before we start the comparison, I'll explain in the video what a good agency setup looks like at its best.*

 Our score: 4.5/5

 Full transparency first: amail specializes in our tool.
 So yes, we're biased here.
-They still top the list for a clear reason — and we'll explain it.
+They still rank #1 for a clear reason — and we'll explain it.

-Anton Mörike and Noah Rietdorf founded amail agency in August 2025.
-Neither is a newcomer, though: they helped build the WhatsApp service at several German agencies and bring years of CRM experience — with brands like Sheko and Rosental.
+Anton Mörike and Noah Rietdorf founded the amail agency in August 2025.
+That doesn't make them rookies: they helped build the WhatsApp service line at several German agencies and bring years of CRM experience — with brands like Sheko and Rosental.

-So what it means for you: if you run Chatarmin or plan to, nobody knows the system better.
-The founders work in the accounts themselves, with no delegation to junior staff.
+What that means for you: if you use Chatarmin or plan to, nobody knows the system better.
+The founders work in the accounts themselves — no delegating to junior staff.

 Pros

-- One of the first certified "Chatarmin Master Expert" agencies
+- One of the first certified "Chatarmin Master Experts"

 - Strong references like Sheko and Rosental with measurable results